dgc-network/coliving-protocol/discovery-node/plugins/network-monitoring/README.md

 # Unless using a custom gateway, don't change this
 PUSH_GATEWAY_URL="http://network-monitoring-push-gateway:9091"

-# The spid for the discovery provider
+# The spid for the discovery node
 SIGNATURE_SPID=

-# The delegate private key for the discovery provider
+# The delegate private key for the discovery node
 SIGNATURE_SP_DELEGATE_PRIV_KEY="0x123456789"

 # (Optional) Slack webhook to post updates to a slack channel